 - That said, data could well be down after a strong storm.
 (Though operators will be quick to tell you they've been hardening against storms.)
 If that's the case enjoy the silence, and don't waste battery if you don't have to.

 Speaking of charging ...

-Batteries are our lifeblood.
-I mean, our phones' lifeblood.
-If you want any hope of communicating after a storm, or keeping up with folks during a storm, you'll need to stay charged.
+Batteries are our lifeblood — I mean, our phones' lifeblood.
+If you want any hope of communicating after a storm or keeping up with folks during one, you'll need to stay charged.
 The good news is that even if you don't (or can't) use a full-blown generator, we've got options.

 Other random things worth buying

-I also recommend picking up a sun shower of come sort.
-These are large PVC bags that use the sun to heat the water within, and gravity to rain it down upon your body.
+I also recommend picking up a sun shower of some sort.
+These are large PVC bags that use the sun to heat the water within and then rely on gravity to rain it down upon your body.
 I used them on boats growing up, but they're perfect for post-storm showers.
 You don't need electricity to heat the water, they're portable, and they're easy to store.

 This one looks just fine — but you've basically got your pick on Amazon.
 If you're buying locally, any sporting goods store or boat store should have them in stock.

 I'd also recommend picking up a battery-powered AM/FM Weather radio.
 Again, you need to conserve things like your phone for when you really need them.
 These ancient little radios run on batteries and will keep you up with important local info as well with NOAA weather radio.
 They're indispensable once the power goes out.
 (It's what us old people had before Twitter, and with less trolling.